specs-cli/specs-cli/DSPI_WORKFLOW_MINI.md

 > **Tip**: For the first feature of a new project, it is recommended to use a very detailed **STORY.md** having multiple sections like **Vision Statement**, **General Architecture**, **Business Context**, **Technology Stack**, and **Feature Boundaries**.
 This first feature will serve as your initial project setup.

-## Phase 2: Specify (S) New Feature
+## Phase 2: Specification (S)

 **Run command**: `/create_feature_specs with STORY.md` (use @ or # to reference the file)

-This will create separate specification type files covering business logic, data model, API contract, and UI/UX design.
+This will create separate specification files covering business logic, data model, API contract, and UI/UX design of the new feature.
 Additional specification types can be supported as needed.
 Review and adapt them to your needs!

 **Move STORY.md** into the new feature specs directory.